Jadeng62/H2H-frontend/README.md

 **Note:** You will still need to manually go to your Firebase account and

 - create your firebase web app
-- set up authentication methods
+- set up and `Enable` authentication methods
   - Email/Password
   - Google
 - add the Firebase Firestore NoSQL database